 One of their most effective campaigns featured a baby at the beach singing a parody of “Mah Nà Mah Nà” by Italian composer Piero Umiliani.
 Instead of the song itself, the baby sings about the benefits of Banana Boat sunscreen; “Banana Boat.
 Fun sun protection.
 Banana Boat.”

-This tune became so popular that it even featured in episodes of The Muppets and The Benny Hill Show!
+This tune became so popular that it broke into pop culture and featured in The Muppets and The Benny Hill Show episodes!

 Listen to the jingle HERE.

-Whilst this part of their ads is intriguing enough, it’s the phone number part that is the most memorable.
+Whilst this part of their ads is intriguing enough, the phone number part is the most memorable.
 “1300 36 70 70.
 Roof roof!”

-Now you would be lying if you didn't just sing along to that…
+Now, you would be lying if you didn't sing along to that.

 “Hellooo...Frank Walker from National Tiles”.